Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

-The main purpose of this article is to introduce a new notion of generalized symplectic handles, which can be attached to contact $3$-manifolds along certain transverse links and pre-Lagrangian tori.
+The main purpose of the present article is to show that the various seemingly unrelated constructions of non-Stein cobordisms mentioned above are all special cases of a much more general phenomenon, which arises naturally in the setting of blown up summed open books and produces non-exact symplectic cobordisms in many situations where exact or Stein cobordisms are forbidden.
+The overall pattern seems to be that while exact and Stein cobordisms are rigidly constrained by a variety of symplectic obstructions (for instance in Symplectic Field Theory \cite{LatschevWendl} or Heegaard Floer homology \cite{Karakurt:Stein}), non-exact symplectic cobordisms are quite flexible: they tend to exist whenever there is no obvious reason why they should not.

+Our constructions are based on a new notion of generalized symplectic handles, which have symplectic cores and co-cores and can be attached to contact $3$-manifolds along ``sufficiently wide'' neighborhoods of transverse links and pre-Lagrangian tori.
+The notion of a ``sufficiently wide'' neighborhood here is somewhat subtle, and indicates that in contrast to Weinstein handle attachment and many other forms of surgery, our surgery is not a truly \emph{local} operation---e.g.~the surgery along a transverse knot requires a neighborhood of a size that is only guaranteed to exist in certain situations, notably when the knot is one of several binding components in a supporting open book.

 We begin by stating in \S\ref{sec:results} the essential definitions and explaining some existence results for non-exact symplectic cobordisms that follow from the handle construction.
-As easy applications, these results imply new and substantially simplified proofs of several recent results of the author and collaborators on obstructions to symplectic fillings, contact type embeddings and embeddings of partially planar domains.
+As easy applications, these results imply new and substantially simplified proofs of several recent theorems of the author and collaborators on obstructions to symplectic fillings, contact type embeddings and embeddings of partially planar domains.
 The main results concerning the handle construction itself will be explained in \S\ref{sec:handles}, together with a simple application to Embedded Contact Homology and a conjectured generalization.
-In~\S\ref{sec:consequences} we discuss further applications and examples, providing a unified framework for reproving several important previous results of Eliashberg, Gay, Etnyre and others involving the existence of symplectic cobordisms.
+In \S\ref{sec:consequences} we discuss further applications and examples, providing a unified framework for reproving several important previous results of Eliashberg, Gay, Etnyre and others involving the existence of symplectic cobordisms.
 The hard work is then undertaken in \S\ref{sec:details}, of which the first several sections construct the symplectic handles described in \S\ref{sec:handles}, \S\ref{sec:proofs} completes the proofs of the results stated in the introduction, and \S\ref{sec:holomorphic} discusses the construction of a holomorphic foliation in the cobordisms, which we expect should have interesting applications in Embedded Contact Homology and/or Symplectic Field Theory.